Clip path

 More than 20 15

-Companies planning to expand operations abroad or hire foreign talent have to choose between independent contractors and full-time employees.
-Here is a guide to smoothen the process and know everything about hiring contractors vs. hiring full-time employees in China.
+Companies planning to expand operations abroad or hire foreign talent have to choose between independent contractors and full-time employees

 Hiring independent contractors

-• It is mandatory to define the work parameters for any company that wants to hire independent contractors in China.
+• It is mandatory to define the terms of work for any company that wants to hire independent contractors in China.
 However, the contractor has the last word on working methods, timing, and machinery used.

 • Some independent contractors might also want to use incremental or escrow (third-party) payment systems to protect themselves against non-payment issues.